Do you find the post useful? Please share

 In a way, this paper aims to provide a theoretical basis for something that even if it was not formally explained, it was at least implicitly understood by most sophisticated investors.
 Consider the rise of activist investors in the past few decades.
 Activism relies on replacing the “junkiness” in a company with quality and then capture the upside.
 Most other investors that may not be able to buy a voice in the board room should focus on the quality attributes even while seeking outstanding valuations.

 Thinking of buying a small cap value index fund or etf?
 Don’t bother – they are full of junk and give you no particular advantage in the long run.
 You may receive some positive alpha over market index from time to time, but the long run will not be as kind to your portfolio.
 The only way to get quality in your small cap portfolio is to find actively managed fund with an experienced manager running it.

-Note: I normally use P/E, P/B and other similar ratios for screens but not for the actual valuations (in some cases they are appropriate and in others they are not).
+Note: I normally use P/E, P/B (what is price to book ratio?) and other similar ratios for screens but not for the actual valuations (in some cases they are appropriate and in others they are not).
 When you use these ratios to screen for potential ideas, and consciously discard the stocks that have negative values for these ratios, you tweak your sample towards higher quality/less junk as you emphasize profits or some other fundamental measures of quality.